GRodger99/GRodger99.github.io/index.md

 ## This is My Portfolio

-Below you will find some of the project that I am proud to have worked on!
+Below you will find some of the projects that I am proud to have worked on!

 ### Honours Project